jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Tarn Linnorm.md

 RacialMods: +8 Perception
 Languages: Aklo, Draconic, Sylvan
 SQ: amphibious
-SpecialAbilities: >
-  All-Around Vision (Ex) A tarn linnorm's two heads grant it a +8 racial bonus on Perception checks.
+SpecialAbilities: All-Around Vision (Ex) A tarn linnorm's two heads grant it a +8 racial bonus on Perception checks.
 It cannot be flanked.
+  Breath Weapon (Su): >
-Breath Weapon (Su) Once every 1d4 rounds as a standard action, a tarn linnorm can expel a 120-foot line or a 60-foot cone of acid, dealing 22d8 points of acid damage to all creatures struck (Reflex DC 32 halves).
+    Once every 1d4 rounds as a standard action, a tarn linnorm can expel a 120-foot line or a 60-foot cone of acid, dealing 22d8 points of acid damage to all creatures struck (Reflex DC 32 halves).
 This acid creates toxic fumes when it consumes organic material-on the round after a creature takes acid damage from this attack, it must make a DC 32 Fortitude save or take 2d6 points of Strength damage from the poisonous fumes (this secondary effect is a poison effect).
 As a full-round action, the linnorm may breathe acid with one head and bite with the other (but not use its other weapons).
 Alternatively, as a full-round action, it can breathe acid from both heads to create two adjacent 60-foot-long cones or two separate 120-foot-long lines.
 In this case it cannot use its breath weapon again for 2d4 rounds.
 The save DC is Constitution-based.
+  Death Curse (Su): >
-Death Curse (Su) When a creature slays a tarn linnorm, the slayer is affected by the curse of death.
+    When a creature slays a tarn linnorm, the slayer is affected by the curse of death.
 Curse of Death: save Will DC 29; effect creature can no longer be affected by healing spells and does not heal damage naturally from rest.
 The save DC is Charisma-based.
-Freedom of Movement (Ex) A tarn linnorm is under the constant effect of freedom of movement, as the spell of the same name.
+  Freedom of Movement (Ex): >
+    A tarn linnorm is under the constant effect of freedom of movement, as the spell of the same name.
 This effect cannot be dispelled.
+  Poison (Su): >
-Poison (Su) Bite-injury; save Fort DC 32; frequency 1/round for 10 rounds; effect 6d6 acid damage and 1d8 Con drain; cure 3 consecutive saves.
+    Bite-injury; save Fort DC 32; frequency 1/round for 10 rounds; effect 6d6 acid damage and 1d8 Con drain; cure 3 consecutive saves.
 The save DC is Constitutuion-based.
+  True Seeing (Ex): >
-True Seeing (Ex) A tarn linnorm has true seeing, as the spell of the same name.
+    A tarn linnorm has true seeing, as the spell of the same name.
 This effect cannot be dispelled.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: